Now and Then, Amen

 Now and Then, Amen is a 1988 novel from Australian author Jon Cleary.
 It was the fifth book featuring Sydney homicide detective Scobie Malone.
 There were plans to adapt the book into a mini-series, but this ended up not happening.

 Synopsis

 Malone investigates the death of a nun found outside a brothel.
 She turns out to be the granddaughter of a rich Australian businessman who is determined to see his son become Australia's first Pope.
-The story explores Sydney in the wake of the 1987 stock market crash.
+The story explores Sydney during the 1987 stock market crash.